The day has given way to evening and the sun sets in the west behind the trees.

 What does it mean and how does it affect us?

 Scarcity is the fundamental economic problem of having seemingly unlimited human wants in a world of limited resources.
-It states that society has insufficient productive resources to fulfill all human wants and needs.
-Wikipedia
+It states that society has insufficient productive resources to fulfil all human wants and needs.

 The art of seduction in society has led to a feeling of scarcity in the mindset of many people.